-Only few studies have considered the full QTAT inverse problem of estimating the dielectric parameters from ultrasound waves.
-A model taking into account slowly varying electromagnetic sources and a formal approach for the inverse problem was presented in \cite{akhoyari2017}, and the uniqueness and stability of reconstructing small conductivity inclusions was studied in \cite{jebawy2020}.
+Only few studies have considered the full inverse problem of QTAT of estimating the dielectric parameters from ultrasound waves.
+A model taking into account slowly varying electromagnetic sources and a formal approach for the inverse problem was presented in \cite{akhoyari2017}, and the uniqueness and stability for reconstructing small conductivity inclusions was studied in \cite{jebawy2020}.

-In this work, we study simultaneous estimation of electrical conductivity and permittivity in the inverse problem of QTAT.
-The problem is solved in two stages by first solving the acoustic and then the electrical inverse problem.
+In this work, we propose an approach for estimation of electrical conductivity and permittivity from the ultrasound waves in the full two-stage inverse problem of QTAT, building on our previous work on the electrical part \cite{sahlstrom2025}.
+The problem is approached in the framework of Bayesian inverse problems, enabling formulation of the prior model for the acoustic inverse problem, and modelling of noise propagation from data and solution of the acoustic inverse problem to the electrical inverse problem.
 The forward models are based on the Maxwell's equations and the acoustic wave equation, that are numerically approximated using the finite element method (FEM) and the pseudospectral $k$-space method, respectively.
-The approach is evaluated with numerical simulations using a varying number of electromagnetic sources, and full and limited-view ultrasound sensor geometries.
+The approach is evaluated with numerical simulations using a varying number of electromagnetic sources, and full and limited view ultrasound sensor geometries.

-The remainder of this paper is organised as follows.
-Modelling of electromagnetic and acoustic wave propagation is presented in Sec.\ref{sec:Forward problem}.
-The acoustic and electrical inverse problems are described in Sec. \ref{sec:Inverse problem}, and numerical simulations are presented in Sec. \ref{sec:Simulations}.
-Finally, the results are discussed and conclusions are given in Sec. \ref{sec:Discussion}.
+The remainder of the paper is organized as follows.
+Modeling of electromagnetic and acoustic wave propagation are presented in Sec.\ref{sec:Forward problem}.
+The acoustic and electrical inverse problems are described in Sec. \ref{sec:Inverse problem} and numerical simulations are presented in Sec. \ref{sec:Simulations}.
+The results are discussed and conclusions are drawn in Sec. \ref{sec:Discussion}.